montehurd/mediawiki-quickstart/README.md

 ### pages/ (optional)

 If your component's manifest folder contains a `pages` folder, any page dump xml files in that folder will be imported when your component is installed

+### docker-compose.yml (optional)

+If your component needs additional containers, you can specify them in its own `docker-compose.yml`

+See the Elastica [docker-compose.yml](extensions/Elastica/docker-compose.yml) for an example

+Notice that it also specifies a couple values for the `mediawiki-web` container

+Keep such changes to core Mediawiki containers to a minimum - your component's `docker-compose.yml` should be mostly concerned with your component

 ## Installing components